akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 Go to the *Routing* section of the palette and place a *Choice* component on the arrow after the *Log*.
 Then drop a *When* component (same section) on the choice.
 Next pick a *Otherwise* and also drop it on the *Choice*

-Select the *When*, choose the simple language and set the expression to
+Select the *When*, choose the simple language and set the expression to<br>
 ```${property.action} == 'create' || ${property.action} == 'update'```

 (BTW: the jsonpath language works here as well.
-Then the expression would be
+Then the expression would be<br>
 ```$[?(@.action == "create" || @.action == "update")]```

 At this point this part of your route should look like this